Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Introduction

+Note that condition~(4) implies that the base $Z$ belongs to a bounded family, and condition~(3) implies that the general fiber $F$ belongs to a bounded family; see \cite[Corollary~1.6]{birkarGeometryPolarisedVarieties2023}.
+However, even if both the base and the general fiber belong to bounded families, the total space need not be bounded in general.

+For example, by \cite[Example~3.1]{filipazziBoundednessNfoldsKappa2024}, there exists a set of smooth elliptic surfaces $f_n\colon S_n \to C$ over a curve $C$ with $g(C)\geq 2$, such that each $f_n$ is smooth and isotrivial.
+It then follows from the canonical bundle formula that $K_{S_n} \sim_{\bQ} f_n^* K_C$.
+Hence condition~(5) is satisfied in this setting since we may choose a very ample divisor $H$ on $C$ such that $H-K_C$ is pseudo-effective.
+However, the collection $\{S_n\}$ is not bounded, as $S_n$ does not admit a multisection of degree smaller than $n$.
+This example illustrates that condition~(3) is not merely used to bound the general fibers.

+On the other hand, by \cite[Corollaries~2.4 and~2.5]{mirandaModuliWeierstrassFibrations1981}, there exists a set of minimal elliptic surfaces $g_n\colon X_n \to \bP^1$ with sections $C$ satisfying $C^2=-n$ for $n\in \bN$, such that $K_{X_n} \sim_{\bQ} (n-2)F$, where $F$ denotes a fiber of $g_n$.
+In this case, condition~(3) is satisfied, yet the total spaces $X_n$ are still not bounded, since the ``degree'' of $K_{X_n}$ cannot be controlled by a very ample divisor $H$ on $Z$ with bounded $H^{\dim Z}$.
+This demonstrates the necessity of condition~(5).

+Condition~(6) means that the irregularity of the general fiber $F$ vanishes, and it is natural to ask whether this assumption can be removed in order to obtain full boundedness.

-{\textbf{\sffamily{Polarized log Calabi-Yau fibration.}}} In this paper, we investigate the following guiding question: If the base and general fiber of a Calabi-Yau fibration belong to a bounded family, under what conditions does the total space belong to a bounded family?
-Inspired by the study of Fano type fibrations in \cite{birkarBoundednessFanoType2024}, we introduce a special structure for log Calabi-Yau fibrations with polarizations on both the base and the general fiber.
+{\textbf{\sffamily{Polarized log Calabi--Yau fibration.}}} We now turn to the preparation for more general statements of our results.
+Inspired by the study of Fano type fibrations (see Definition \ref{def:FT fib} and Theorem \ref{FTF}) in \cite{jiangBirationalBoundednessFano2018,birkarBoundednessFanoType2024}, we introduce a special structure for log Calabi--Yau fibrations equipped with polarizations on both the base and the general fiber.

-\begin{definition} A \textit{polarized log Calabi-Yau fibration} $f:(X,B),A\to (Z,H)$ consists of \begin{itemize} \item a normal projective pair $(X,B)$, \item a fibration $f:X\to Z$ such that $K_X+B\sim_{\bR}f^*N$ for some $\bR$-divisor $N$ on $Z$, \item an integral divisor $A$ on $X$ that is ample over $Z$, and \item a very ample divisor $H\geq 0$ on $Z$ such that $H-N$ is ample. \end{itemize} We call $f:(X,B),A\to (Z,H)$ a \textit{weak polarized log Calabi-Yau fibration} if $H-N$ is only assumed to be pseudo-effective.
-Moreover, if $A=-K_X$ which is only big over $Z$, then we omit $A$ and call $f:(X,B)\to (Z,H)$ a \textit{(weak) Fano type fibration}. \end{definition} Note that $H$ is a polarization on the base $Z$, and $A|_F$ is a polarization on the general fiber $F$ of $f:X\to Z$.
-The positivity condition on $H-N$ means that the ``degree" of $K_X + B$ with respect to $A$ is bounded in some sense.
-When $Z$ is a point, the last condition in the definition is vacuous: in this case, the fibration is simply a\textit{ polarized log Calabi-Yau pair}.